 Art City NDSM

-The NDSM is (still) one of my happy places in Amsterdam.
-I feel like anyone who loves art, particularly urban art, will feel some degree of excitement at the NDSM area in Amsterdam North.
-The acronym stands for Nederlandsche Dok en Scheepsbouw Maatschappij, which was the site of the Dutch Shipbuilding Company until 1984.
-After the company ceased operations, a group of squatters & artists took hold of the premise.
-This movement took different shapes until the Art City, finally, became official in 2007.
+Here’s a little bit of context for the ones unacquainted with the area.
+NDSM stands for Nederlandsche Dok en Scheepsbouw Maatschappij, which was the site of the Dutch Shipbuilding Company until 1984.
+A group of squatters & artists took hold of the premise afterwards, a movement that took different shapes until the Art City, finally, became official in 2007.
 Art City is the result of a project that brought a group of creatives together to repurpose the massive former shipbuilding venue into a breeding ground for art and sustainability.

 Processed with VSCO with c1 preset